-To many new and used car dealers, deceptive and unfair practices are simply business as usual.
+Deceptive and unfair practices are simply business as usual to too many car dearlerships.
 As a result, consumers lose billions of dollars every year to auto fraud.
 Common forms of auto fraud include odometer tampering, failure to disclose vehicle history, sale of stolen or illegally imported vehicles, false representation of pricing or the history of a vehicle, arbitrary and undisclosed price raises during the sale process, and bogus fees and charges tacked onto the sale of a vehicle.
 The methods of these dishonest salespeople are as creative and varied as they are illegal.
 If you have fallen victim to them, you may be able to file a suit against them and recover damages, costs, and attorney’s fees from them.
 Call us for a review of you case!

 To avoid fraud, especially if it is a used or "pre-owned" car, it is always worth the extra time and money to have a trusted auto mechanic or body repair specialist look over the automobile before buying.
 There are many who provide this service.
 Go to Google and or Craig's list and look under automotive services.

 However, if you have already fallen victim to an unscrupulous dealer, contact us as soon as possible to discuss a possible case.
-Also, be sure to file a complaint with the Flirida Department of Consumer Services using this consumer complaint form.
+Please note that we do charge a consultation fee to review a case.
+This is necessary because the the time involved in reviewing documents and the sheer number of requests that take up our time.
+Also, be sure to file a complaint with the Florida Department of Consumer Services using this consumer complaint form.

 Florida’s Governor Rick Scott recently signed into law a series of changes to the state’s Deceptive and Unfair Trade Practices Act.
 Unfortunately for consumers, the new law creates a complicated notice requirement that means a longer waiting period before pursuing the dealership in a court of law.
 The law took effect July 1, 2013.
 But, you must receive the notice from the dealer to be bound by it; otherwise, it does not apply.